SuperHouse/LSC/README.md

  * 24 x RJ45 sockets for connection to light switches over Cat-5
  * I2C interface with interrupt output
- * Ethernet pass-through to provide convenient front panel connection for device mounted inside the case
- * 2.1mm DC jack and screw terminals for power input if PoE isn't used

 More information: